AnsariMohammedMujtaba/Realtime-tracking-system/README.md

 ### Prerequisites

-- Node.js and npm installed
+- Node.js and npm
+- socket.io and ejs

 ### Steps